benjdod/comp520-compilerproject/guide.md

 ---
 ## mJAM changes

 The `putarr` primitive was added to the mJAM Machine class and implemented in the Interpreter.
 This primitive takes a single array as an argument and prints out all of its data slots in sequence as ASCII characters.
 This was added to support printing of strings; originally `System.out.println` looped through the array and put each character in sequence, but this was much more inefficient (and also generated unnecessarily verbose code) compared to adding an instruction in the interpreter.

+> A note on semantics: This primitive is named `putarr` rather than `putarrc` or `putcarr` or some variation thereof because the character-printing primitive is not deliniated in the same way.
+Given this, I opted to name this primitive `putarr`.

 ---